6 Ways to Stop Being Nervous From Anxiety

 The point of this post, more than the habits themselves, is to pay attention to what is helping or hurting you.
 Add more of what helps and eliminate more of what isn’t.
 Make each day better than the last.
 Find more natural ways to decrease anxiety here.

 I’m a daily coffee drinker, so this is an ongoing battle for me.
 I have one to-go mug of coffee per day, probably equivalent to two cups every morning.
 If I consume more than that, I feel anxious and jittery.
 If I drink coffee later in the day, it keeps me up at night.
 I’ve tried cutting out coffee completely, but it didn’t appear to have additional benefits when completely removing from my routine.
+Learn how I reduced my daily caffeine intake.

 Who knows if this one is a placebo effect or not… I take a multivitamin every morning.
 I got into this habit after learning about the side effects related to B-12, Magnesium, Iron, and Zinc deficiencies.
 My diet is decent, but multivitamins (I think) help keep my daily values balanced.
+There are also other great multi-herb formulations such as Calm Now, that can be beneficial for anxiety.

 Getting to the gym during the (work)week is very difficult for me.
 That is one habit I keep trying to fit in.
 However, I do get to the gym on Saturday and Sunday when I’m off work.
 For me, two days of moderate to intense workouts are enough to keep me balanced.
 If I miss one day, I notice the difference throughout the following week.
 If I miss both days, I’m going to have a rough week.